 - Properly stretch before exercise

-- Weight train: Stronger muscles ease stress on joints and tendons
+- Weight train: Stronger muscles ease the stress on joints and tendons

 - Increase activity levels and intensity gradually